 While this delightful butternut squash recipe is pretty perfect as written, there is always plenty of room for you to customize it to your needs and preferences.
 Here are a few ideas to get your wheels turning:

-- Dairy-Free/Vegan – Simply swap in your favorite vegan butter and coconut cream or unsweetened plant-based creamer to make this a vegan-friendly side.
+- Dairy-Free/Vegan.
+Swap in your favorite vegan butter and coconut cream or unsweetened plant-based creamer to make this a vegan-friendly side.

-- Loaded – I absolutely love this mash garnished with a few pats of room-temperature salted butter, a generous drizzle of pure maple syrup, and plenty of fresh cracked black pepper.
-You can also add a little texture by topping your mashed squash with pepitas (toasted pumpkin seeds) for a bit of nutty flavor, and/or some bacon bits for salty, savory yumminess.
+- Loaded.
+I absolutely love this mash garnished with a few pats of room-temperature salted butter, a generous drizzle of pure maple syrup, and plenty of fresh cracked black pepper.
+You can also add a little texture by topping your mashed squash with pepitas (toasted pumpkin seeds) for a bit of nutty flavor, and/or some bacon bits or candied bacon for salty, savory yumminess.

-- Sweet Potato Casserole-Style – Add some chopped toasted pecans and a generous sprinkling of marshmallows, then broil or torch to golden, ooey-gooey perfection.
+- Squash Casserole-Style.
+Add some chopped toasted pecans and a generous sprinkling of marshmallows, then broil or torch to golden, ooey-gooey perfection.

-- Spicy – Want more of a southwestern vibe for your holiday side?
-Try adding some chopped chipotle chiles in adobo sauce and a bit of cayenne pepper. to your mashed squash.
+- Spicy Mashed Squash.
+Try adding some chopped chipotle chiles in adobo sauce and a bit of cayenne pepper to your mashed squash.
 I suggest starting with just one chipotle and then increasing from there!

 I suggest using roughly 3-4 pounds of butternut squash to get about 8 servings.
 You can easily scale the recipe up or down by hovering your mouse over the servings calculator in the recipe card!